-Unless you’ve been living under a rock, you’ve heard the steady stream of water quality horror stories.
-From the ongoing humanitarian crisis that is Flint, Michigan to oil spills, runoff, and other environmental catastrophes, there is no shortage of worrying news when it comes to the quality of our water.
+Unless you’ve been living under a rock, you’ve probably heard your fair share of water quality horror stories.
+From the ongoing humanitarian crisis that is Flint, Michigan – to oil spills, runoff, and other environmental catastrophes, there is no shortage of worrying news when it comes to the quality of our water.
 So how do you know if your water is safe to drink and what (if any) filtration is needed?
 Get comfy, friend.

 The ‘Cure’ to Terrible Tap Water